Lepton Flavour Symmetries: CP-like flavour symmetries

-The possibility of exploiting invariance under CP to predict or constrain physical phases find a natural application in the context of leptogenesis.
-This aspect has been analyzed in refs.~\cite{Chen:2016ptr,Hagedorn:2016lva,Li:2017zmk,Hagedorn:2017wjy,Samanta:2018efa}.
-Flavour symmetries embedding CP have been also applied to the more general problem of simultaneously describing quarks and lepton masses \cite{Li:2017abz,Lu:2018oxc,Hagedorn:2018gpw,Hagedorn:2018bzo,Lu:2019gqp}.
+Flavour symmetries embedding CP have been also applied to the more general problem of simultaneously describing quarks and lepton masses.
 Indeed, taking quarks into account is unavoidable.
 Whereas the latter could in principle be invariant under the action of a standard flavour group operating on the lepton sector, a CP-symmetry must transform all fermion fields.
 Its spontaneous breaking in the quark sector must also be assured, in order to reproduce the observed CP-violation in the CKM matrix.